canonical/spark-history-server-k8s-operator/README.md

 It depends on the S3 integrator charm from Canonical for S3 related configuration.

 The Spark History Server charm can be found on [Charmhub](https://charmhub.io/spark-history-server-k8s).
+Apache Spark is a free, open source software project by the Apache Software Foundation.
+Users can find out more at the [Spark project page](https://spark.apache.org/).

 ## Usage